 The Muni Metro streetcar lines are on the first level under Market Street, and the BART train tracks run on the lower level below the Muni trains.

 Both lines then emerge (at different points) and run like streetcars and trains above ground for the rest of their routes.
 Most of the routes are above ground for both transit systems.

 The two rail systems share the same stops from the Embarcadero Station to the Civic Center Station, but the BART stations are on the deeper level.

 Muni Metro is a subway while it is downtown and a streetcar line further out.

-Muni Metro ends (or starts) at the Embarcadero station, while BART continues under the bay in the Transbay Tube to Oakland and beyond.
+Muni Metro ends (or starts) at the Embarcadero station in San Francisco, while BART continues under the bay in the Transbay Tube to Oakland and beyond.

 It's not really a subway compared to the extensive, city-wide, underground-transportation networks that other cities have.
 It just gives us a little taste of a subway vibe, while most of our city rail travel is above ground.

 The PresidiGo Shuttle is a free transportation service provided by the Presidio Trust, a federal agency associated with the National Park System.

 The Downtown shuttle runs from downtown SF out to the Presidio Transit Center at the Main Post.

 You can catch the Downtown shuttle at Drumm and California Streets near the Embarcadero BART and Muni stop, and take it to the Main Post at the Presidio.